 Text by Bob Shell, Copyright 2021

-About The Author: Bob Shell is a professional photographer, author and former editor in chief of Shutterbug Magazine.
+About The Author: Bob Shell is a professional photographer, author, former editor in chief of Shutterbug Magazine and veteran contributor to this blog.
 He is currently serving a 35 year sentence for involuntary manslaughter for the death of Marion Franklin, one of his former models.
 He is serving the 13th year of his sentence at Pocahontas State Correctional Facility, Virginia.
-To read Bob Shell’s, first essay on civil war, click here: https://tonywardstudio.com/blog/alien-artifacts-fungus-on-mars/
+To read additional articles by Bob Shell, click here: https://tonywardstudio.com/blog/marijuana-legal-virginia/

 Editor’s Note: If you like Bob Shell’s blog posts, you’re sure to like his new book, COSMIC DANCE by Bob Shell (ISBN: 9781799224747, $ 12.95 book, $ 5.99 eBook) available now on Amazon.com .
 The book, his 26th, is a collection of essays written over the last twelve years in prison, none published anywhere before.
 It is subtitled, “A biologist’s reflections on space, time, reality, evolution, and the nature of consciousness,” which describes it pretty well.
 You can read a sample section and reviews on Amazon.com.